See photos (6)

 Boucle Sauzon - Ster Vras

-Country walking circuits, Walks and hikes in Sauzon
+Country walking circuits, Walks and hikes, Discovery lanes on foot in Sauzon

 11.5 km